PAH Emission Spectra and Band Ratios for Arbitrary Radiation Fields with the Single Photon Approximation: Validation

 In addition to the suite of \citet{Draine2021} spectra, Figure~\ref{fig:size_integrated_spectrum} presents the SPA spectrum computed with our framework.
 The SPA spectrum agrees well with the \citet{Draine2021} spectra across the entire wavelength range of interest for $U=1-10$.
 As discussed in Section~\ref{subsec:single-grain-spectra}, even 15\,\AA\ PAHs in the $U=1-10$ mMMP are primarily in the single-photon limit at these intensities, and introduce discrepancies to the spectra of $\lesssim5\%$ in the $3-20~{\rm \mu m}$ range.
 For $U\gtrsim100$, multi-photon effects can introduce $>10\%$ discrepancies at long wavelengths, which become increasingly dominated by large grains for which the SPA is poor.
 On the other hand, the small grains that dominate the spectrum at short wavelengths remain in the single-photon limit across a wide range of $U$, so even the $U=10^4$ \citet{Draine2021} spectrum agrees with the SPA spectrum below $\sim$6$~{\rm \mu m}$.
 As a result, the SPA model is consistently successful in reproducing the $3.3~{\rm \mu m}$ feature.

 In Figure~\ref{fig:rad_fields}, we show size- and ionization-integrated SPA and \citet{Draine2021} spectra for a diverse set of radiation fields, all with $U=100$.
-Also shown are fractional residuals between these models and the corresponding $U=1$ \citet{Draine2021} spectrum.
-Across a wide range of radiation environments, the SPA model reproduces the $U=1$ \citet{Draine2021} spectra to excellent ($<10\%$) agreement across the entire $3-20~{\rm \mu m}$ range.
-The consistency in shape of these residuals indicates that disagreement between methods is not a strong function of the shape of the radiation field, but is, again, an indication of different physical modeling choices.
-A better indication of discrepancies in SPA performance as a function of radiation environment is the spread in the residuals across the radiation spectra, which is consistently confined to a few percent.
-While the $U=100$ models systematically differ from the $U=1$ spectra due to multi-photon effects, there is little difference among the residuals as a function of radiation spectrum.
+Figure~\ref{fig:rad_fields} also compares the differences between $U=1$ and $U=100$ \citet{Draine2021} spectra to the differences between the $U=1$ and SPA spectra.
+For all of the radiation environments considered, the SPA model reproduces the $U=1$ \citet{Draine2021} spectra to excellent ($<5\%$) agreement across the entire $3-20~{\rm \mu m}$ range.
+The consistency in shape of these residuals indicates that the small disagreement between our SPA calculations and the $U=1$ \citet{Draine2021} spectra is not a strong function of the shape of the radiation field.

+The $U=100$ models systematically differ from the $U=1$ spectra due to multi-photon effects.
+However, there is little difference among the residuals as a function of radiation spectrum.
 This close agreement illustrates that the impact of multi-photon heating on the emission spectrum does not strongly depend on the shape of the heating spectrum.
 Thus, the conclusion that the SPA provides an adequate description of the $3$--$20\,\mu$m PAH emission spectrum for $U \lesssim 100$ should hold across a large range of radiative environments.